Color4/bed-tools-gg/README.md

 separated.

 positional arguments:
-  regfile     Path to bedfile, containing regions to be assigne to. bedfile     Path to bedfile, containing rows to be assigned. outfile     Output file (not a bed).
+  regfile        Path to bedfile, containing regions to be assigned to. bedfile        Path to bedfile, containing rows to be assigned.

 optional arguments:
   -h, --help     show this help message and exit
   -u             Keep bedfile rows that do not match any region.
-  -m          Keep bedfile rows that do match a region partially.
+  -m             Assign to bedfile rows that partially match a region.
-  -l          Keep bedfile rows that include a region.
+  -l             Assign to bedfile rows that include a region.
+  -o outfile     Output file (not a bed).
+Output to stdout if not specified.
+  -N, --usename  Use ROI name instead of ROI coordinates.

 ```

 ## ` ./bed_mkbin.py`